omegastripes/VBA-JSON-parser/README.md

 # VBA JSON Parser
 [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) JSON Parser based on RegEx for VBA.
 ## Purpose and Features
-- Converts JSON string to a structure of nested Dictionaries and Arrays.
+- Parsing JSON string to a structure of nested Dictionaries and Arrays.
 JSON Objects `{}` are represented by Dictionaries, providing `.Count`, `.Exists()`, `.Item()`, `.Items`, `.Keys` properties and methods.
-JSON Arrays `[]` are the conventional zero-based VB Arrays, so `UBound()` allows to get the number of elements.
-Such approach makes easy and straightforward access to structure elements.
+JSON Arrays `[]` are the conventional zero-based VB Arrays, so `UBound() + 1` allows to get the number of elements.
+Such approach makes easy and straightforward access to structure elements (parsing result is returned via variable passed by ref to sub, so that both an array and a dictionary object can be returned).
-- Serialize and beautify JSON structure.
+- Serializing JSON structure with beautification.
-- Builds 2D Array based on table-like JSON structure.
+- Building 2D Array based on table-like JSON structure.
-- Flattens JSON structure.
+- Flattening and unflattening JSON structure.
-- Serialize JSON structure into [YAML format](https://yaml.org/) string.
+- Serializing JSON structure into [YAML format](https://yaml.org/) string.
 - Parser complies with [JSON Standard](http://json.org/).
 - Allows few non-stantard features in JSON string parsing: single quoted and unquoted object keys, single quoted strings, capitalised `True`, `False` and `Null` constants, and trailing commas.
 - Invulnerable for malicious JS code injections.